 The Colosseum is undoubtedly one of Rome’s main attractions.
 It sits in a landscape steeped in history, so it will come as no surprise that around this iconic structure there are plenty of other great things to see and do near the Colosseum.

-After you finish with the things to do and see near the Colosseum, use the toggle menu below to check out another of Rome’s most famous attractions.
+Once you’ve explored this list, use the toggle menu below to check out Rome’s other famous attractions.

 12. The Palatine Hill

-This is one of my favorite sites to visit.
-The archeological complex is so big, you can find yourself alone amongst the trees and magnificent ruins.
+This is one of my favorite sites to visit near the Colosseum.
+The archeological complex is so big that you can find yourself alone among the trees and magnificent ruins.
 If you have a few hours to spare while in Rome, I highly recommend you make your way up the hill.

-This is one of the 7 ” founding” hills of Rome.
-Actually it is the first hill according to the legend of how Rome was founded.
-According to the story, Romulus and Remus were found by a shepherd at the base of the Palatine hill.
-Ironically it is also where Romulus supposedly killed Remus.
+This is one of the seven founding hills of Rome.
+Actually, it’s the first hill, according to the legend of how Rome was founded.
+The story is that Romulus and Remus were found by a shepherd at the base of the Palatine hill.
+Ironically, it is also where Romulus is said to have killed Remus.

-During the Republican era of the Roman Empire, this is where some of the highest statesmen had their homes.
-One of the more famous ones was Cicero himself.
-This was due in part to the location.
-The Palatine hill overlooks the Roman Forum which was downtown rome back in the day.
-Therefore this area would have been prime real estate.
+During the Republican era of the Roman Empire, this is where some of the highest statesmen had their homes—including Cicero himself.
+This area would have been prime real estate at the time, as the Palatine hill overlooks the Roman Forum, which was downtown Rome back in the day.

-With the arrival of the empire, the situation on the Palatine Hill drastically changed.
+With the arrival of the empire, the Palatine Hill was drastically changed.
 The first emperor Augustus had a small, humble abode on these hills, as did Tiberius and Caligula.
-Contrast those homes with that of the emperor Domitian less than 50 years later and the results are shocking.
+Compare it to 50 years later and the results are shocking.
 In contrast, the emperor Domitian built a massive palace that basically took up the entire hill.
 Imagine your palace was so big it took up an entire hill!